Sorceror/gamepad-handler/README.md

 ### 0.0.1

-- Initial release, to test if the package was corecctly released.
+- Initial release, to test if the package was correctly released.

 ## Roadmap